England Ireland Find Havens

 Image: Michael Harpur

-At this time there was a small boat channel between the island and Needs Ore Point providing a short cut between The Solent and the river.
-The cut was created by Charles Bull in 1726-27 and was known as the ‘Swatchway’ or `Bull's Run'.
-It provided a particularly convenient pathway for boats passing in and out of the Exbury River Quay.
-The drying quay can be seen from the anchoring area within the Exbury Marshes on the northern banks of the River Beaulieu.
+At this time, a small boat channel between the island and Needs Ore Point provided a shortcut between the Solent and the river.
+The cut was created by Charles Bull in 1726-27 and was known as the 'Swatchway' or 'Bull's Run'.
+It offered a particularly convenient route for boats navigating in and out of the Exbury River Quay.
+This small, drying quay is located on the northern bank of the Beaulieu River, within the Exbury Marshes area.
+It was never a major commercial port and was used for private purposes related to the Exbury Estate's operations, allowing supplies, produce, and people to move between the Exbury Estate and the Beaulieu River.
+It is visible from the anchorage off Gull Island and is situated near the Exbury Estate (owned by the de Rothschild family), which is renowned for its gardens, particularly its springtime rhododendron displays and a steam railway.

 The shale causeway linking Gull Island and the mainland at high water